skalnik/vim-vroom/README.md

 Add the following to your `.vimrc` after vundle setup:

-    Bundle 'skalnik/vim-vroom'
+    Plugin 'skalnik/vim-vroom'

-and remember to run `:BundleInstall`.
+and remember to run `:PluginInstall`.

 ### pathogen